 • Fixed an issue where the host-controller process was consuming too much CPU.
 This was occurring due to a bug in the Kubernetes client-go library.

-For a list of the current known issues and limitations in Cloudera Data Science Workbench 1.2.x, see Known Issues and Limitations in Cloudera Data Science Workbench 1.2.x on page 20.
+For a list of known issues and limitations, refer the documentation for version 1.2.x at Cloudera Data Science Workbench 1.2.x.